 Certain antibiotics

-Antibiotics are used to treat bacterial infections.
+Antibiotics are medications used to treat bacterial infections.

-Interaction result.
-Taking Otezla with certain antibiotics could make Otezla less effective.
+Interaction result: Taking Otezla with certain antibiotics could make Otezla less effective.

-Interaction explained.
-Otezla is broken down in your body by specific enzymes.
+Interaction explained: Otezla is broken down in your body by specific enzymes.
 An enzyme is a type of protein.

 Certain antibiotics speed up the activity of these enzymes.
 When the activity of these enzymes speeds up, Otezla may leave your system more quickly than usual.
 This can lead to a lower level of Otezla in your body.
 As a result, the drug may not work as well for treating your condition.

-Examples of antibiotic drugs.
-Antibiotics that may interact with Otezla include rifampin (Rifadin, Rimactane) and rifapentine (Priftin).
+Examples of antibiotic drugs: Antibiotics that may interact with Otezla include rifampin (Rifadin, Rimactane) and rifapentine (Priftin).

 Certain antiseizure drugs